-Winckworth Sherwood is a UK top 100 firm and dates its history as far back as 1777.
-The firm was already using pdfDocs as early as 2009 for PDF creation and editing, and compareDocs for document comparison.
-When cleanDocs was updated to include email recipient checking, the firm decided to run a pilot program for metadata management and recipient checking in Outlook.
-We checked in with them to see how it went.
+Winckworth Sherwood is a UK top 100 firm with a history that goes as far back as 1777.
+The firm was already using DocsCorp productivity software for PDF creation and editing, and document comparison.

 Why did Winckworth Sherwood need cleanDocs?

-Christel described how the firm felt the need to implement a better approach to keeping sensitive client information protected from accidental leaks – particularly for teams regularly dealing with highly sensitive cases.
-She explained how the IT department needed something more than the delay-on-send approach in Outlook since it wasn’t that effective.
+The firm’s IT department needed something more than the ‘delay-on-send’ approach in Outlook since it wasn’t practical.
 “Even if you do remember you made a mistake, it might be too late, and there’s nothing you or IT staff can do,” she said.

 Christel described the pilot process: